 Gruyère is delicious cheese of Swiss origin.
 It is named after the Swiss town of Gruyères.
 Gruyère has been carrying the AOC quality mark since 2001, so you can be assured of genuine Swiss quality.

 Gruyère is characterized by a delicious sweet, nutty taste.
 It is also ideal for all kinds of dishes, including a tasty cheese fondue.
 Then there is the special variant Gruyère Kaltbach.
 This special cheese has an intensely rich, spicy taste due to the ripening in the moist sand caves of Kaltbach.
 The Gruyère Kaltbach is therefore one of the very best cheeses in Switzerland.

-Tomme de Savoie is a semi-hard Swiss cheese that is made in Savoie.
+Tomme de Savoie is a semi-hard cheese that is made in Savoie.
 Unpasteurized cow's milk is used to produce this cheese.
-The outside of the cheese is characterized by a solid gray rind, while the inside of the cheese is very light in color.
+The outside is characterized by a solid gray rind, while the inside is very light in color.
 The cheese is also characterized by a strongly present odor, which is slightly reminiscent of ammonia.
-It is a low-fat, subtle Swiss cheese with a fat percentage between 20% and 45%.
+It is low-fat and subtle with a fat percentage between 20% and 45%.